prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 ### Justification, finality, and checkpoints

-Ethereum's nodes are responsible for broadcasting, verifying, and finalizing transactions as they're submitted by users and apps. **Finality** describes a state in which the probability of transaction reversal is near-zero.
+Ethereum's nodes are responsible for proposing, verifying, and **finalizing** transactions as they're submitted by users and apps. **Finality** describes a state in which the probability of transaction reversal is near-zero.
 Transactions become finalized when they're included within a block that gets finalized.

 Let's imagine that Bob wants to send Alice some ETH.
 In the happy scenario, Bob's transaction would flow through the following (oversimplified) transaction lifecycle: